trow/BG1UBforEET/README.md

 **32. Svlast, the Fallen Paladin Encounter:** This new component was provided by AstroBryGuy.
 An ex-paladin by the name of Svlast is being hunted in the night near the Firewine Ruins.
 Can you help him?

 **33. Mal-Kalen, the Ulcaster Ghost:** This new component was provided by AstroBryGuy.
 The spirit of Mal-Kalen haunts the depths of the Ulcaster Ruins.

+**34. Chapter 6 Dialogue Restorations:** This new component was provided by AstroBryGuy.
+Did you ever want to have a little chat with Tethtoril in Candlekeep Library?
+Did it ever bug you that the Gatewarden seemed to warp to the 6th floor, no matter how fast you go there after talking to Koveras?
+This component changes that.
+Now, you can visit Tethtoril, have a little chat, and then stumble into Koveras' clever scheme.

 ## INSTALLATION